MattMattL/SFML-3D-Graphics-Test/coding_style_guide/README.md

 ----------------------------------------------------------------

-## Macro
+## Getting Started

 ### Include Guard

-- Header files must start with one of the following:
+Header files must start with one of the following:

 ``` C++
 #pragma once